The Challengers (band): Early years

 During their peak years, from late 1960 to Summer 1963, The Bel-Airs had two drummers who played gigs with the band alternately, original Mouseketeer, Dick Dodd (Eddie & the Showmen and The Standells) and a local school friend named Richard Delvy.
 Delvy saw value in publishing, promoting and recording and began a career of managing and producing surf music.
 He then ultimately recorded numerous Southern California bands in the latter part of the 1960s.
 Since the 60's Delvy has produced many different musical artists and has made music management his lifelong passion.

 The year before The Bel-Airs breakup, Richard Delvy left The Bel-Airs to form a new band called The Challengers.
 He brought in bassist Randy Nauert and keyboardist Jim Roberts who had played with The Bel-Airs.
 Delvy later brought in guitarist Art Fisher who had played with The Bel-Airs during the recording of The Challengers third album On The Move.
 Delvy also recruited Glenn Grey (lead guitar), Don Landis (rhythm guitar) and Nick Hefner (saxophone).
 They played at many high schools and many local dances and clubs.
 They eventually earned enough money to rent a recording studio, "World Pacific" to start recording.
 In about three and a half hours, they had an album titled Surfbeat.
 Saxophonist Nick Hefner played on only one track.

 Surfbeat was released in January 1963 on Vault Records and quickly went up the charts.
 Just months earlier, The Beach Boys released a vocal single called "Surfin' Safari".
 Some months before The Challenger's Surfbeat release, surf music icon Dick Dale's first album Surfers' Choice was released.
-Surfbeat contained songs that were early influences on surf rock, including songs first recorded by The Fireballs and Duane Eddy.
+Surfbeat contained songs that were early influences on surf music, including songs first recorded by The Fireballs and Duane Eddy.
 In the early years Rick Griffin contributed cartoons of the band that appeared on their albums and a fan oriented "Challengers Band Cartoon Book".
 He later became well known for his work creating psychedelic poster art later in the 1960s.

 The original group released a second album titled Lloyd Thaxton Goes Surfing With The Challengers with the benefit of being associated with the popular teen television show host Lloyd Thaxton.